ektrah/nsec/docs/api/nsec.cryptography.key.md

 #### Return value

-The maximum key BLOB size if the specified format is supported by the algorithm;
+The maximum key BLOB size for the specified algorithm and format.

-otherwise, `null`.
+FormatException
+: The algorithm for the key does not support the specified format.

+NotSupportedException
+: The algorithm for the key does not use keys.

 ### GetSupportedKeyBlobFormats(Algorithm)